SeldonIO/seldon-core/docs-gb/examples/pipeline-examples.md

+---
+description: Explore comprehensive examples of Seldon Core V2 pipelines demonstrating model chaining, conditional logic, and data flow orchestration.
+Learn how to implement model joins, conditional branching, tensor mapping, and trigger-based execution with practical examples using TensorFlow and Triton inference server.
+---

 # Seldon V2 Pipeline Examples

 This notebook illustrates a series of Pipelines showing of different ways of combining flows of